Which is Better, Epoxy or Urethane?

 One of the questions we get most often from facility managers is whether they should install an epoxy or aliphatic urethane floor coating.

 Both provide protection against chemical corrosion, impact, and scratches/scuffs.
-They also are long-lasting and simple to maintain while providing slip resistant options to increase safety.
+They also are long-lasting and simple to maintain, while providing slip resistant qualities to increase safety.

 Epoxy is More Economical

 Epoxy is an ideal, economical product for resurfacing concrete surfaces.
 An epoxy floor coating is a two-part system that results in an extremely hard and durable surface.
 These flooring systems can be applied in as little as 2 MLs and up to 80 MLs thick, depending on the application, product being used, and the underlying floor surface.